MEXT Scholarship Program

 Research Students

-For graduate studies in any university subject.
+Graduate studies in any university subject

-2021 Application Cycle Status: CLOSED
+2026 Application Cycle Status: OPEN

 Fields of Study